mbabynames search ✿

 Lane Phoenix

-"noble and strong" (Lane) meets "mythical firebird" (Phoenix).
+"small road" (Lane) meets "mythical firebird" (Phoenix).
 The combination reads as complete.
 Neither name overshadows the other.
 Lane is 1 syllable.
 Phoenix at 2 adds length and rhythm.

 Lane Thomas